Dobiasd/frugally-deep/README.md

 Disclaimer

 ----------
 The API of this library still might change in the future.
-If you have any suggestions, find errors or want to give general feedback/criticism, I'd [love to hear from you](issues).
+If you have any suggestions, find errors, or want to give general feedback/criticism, I'd [love to hear from you](issues).
 Of course, [contributions](pulls) are also very welcome.

 License
 -------